F0lak/dm_open_ref/ref/client/var/screen.md

 Screen objects (visible or otherwise) may also be used to make verbs available to users.
-To make them accessible, define verbs on the screen object like this*
+To make them accessible, define verbs on the screen object like this+
 ```
  set
 src in usr.client.screen